How to Learn Linux Step by Step: A guide for beginners

 When you start to Learn Linux, you will begin to see very often the term “Shell Script.”

-A shell script is a program created to run on Unix that interprets command-line.
+A shell script is a program created to run on Unix that interprets command line.
 So, we can manipulate files, execute programs and print text, and request user input.
 It’s often used to automate a task that we need to run manually by following several commands on Terminal.

 In our Guide Line of Learn Linux Step by Step, I would say this topic could be learned soon as you have reached all basics levels.
-It’s possible to create from small and basics to large and complex scripts.
+It’s possible to create from small and basic to large and complex scripts.
 Just remember that you can add anything to your script that you would do manually on Terminal.

 Also, I would like to bring your attention to when you get started on your journey with Linux and Shell Script.
 Remember that we can run Shell Script not only on the Terminal, but you can also call them by the graphical interface, and we can schedule them to run on a specific time and date.